 The showpiece.
 A suspended pterosaur with an 8.2-metre wingspan, made from polymer infused with ashes of Brazil’s National Museum fire.

-The largest Vik Muniz retrospective ever mounted is open, free of charge, in the heart of Rio de Janeiro, and it may be the best-value cultural afternoon in the city this winter.
-The show gathers nearly two hundred and fifty works by one of Brazil’s most internationally recognized living artists.
+The largest Vik Muniz retrospective ever mounted is open, free of charge, in central Rio de Janeiro.
+It may be the best-value cultural afternoon in the city this winter, gathering nearly two hundred and fifty works by one of Brazil’s most internationally recognized living artists.

 Vik Muniz Gets His Biggest-Ever Retrospective, Free in Central Rio.
 (Photo Internet reproduction)